Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 Click here to learn about PERM denials without audit including the next steps, additional ways to receive an approval and more.

-Our PERM lawyers can help you understand the reason for your PERM denial and the most appropriate course of action for responding.
-We’ve handled a range of complex cases including filing motions and appeals through BALCA.
-We offer Free Immigration Consultations to individuals/businesses who are looking to retain a law firm for employment and investment immigration matters.
+VisaNation Law Group’s PERM lawyers can help you understand the reason for your PERM denial and the most appropriate course of action for responding.
+They’ve handled a range of complex cases including filing motions and appeals through BALCA.
+They offer Free Immigration Consultations to individuals/businesses who are looking to retain a law firm for employment and investment immigration matters.